smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 But the singing.
 The melody wrapping around the rage, not stopping it but complicating it.
 Making it harder to act on pure instinct.

 The woman's face.
 Something about her face.
 About the way she looked at him.
-Not with fear exactly.
-With something else.
+With something other than the fear it was used to.
 Something the Minotaur couldn't name because nothing in the labyrinth had ever looked at it like-

 Doors crashed open.